 - Asia-Pacific stocks were mixed on Friday.

-The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 95.794 after declining from above 96 earlier this week.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 92.60 after a recent bounce from below 92.4.

 The Australian dollar changed hands at $0.7433 following a decline from around $0.748 yesterday.

 Oil prices were lower in the afternoon of Asia trading hours, with international benchmark Brent crude futures falling 0.37% to $73.20 per barrel.
 U.S. crude futures declined 0.32% to $71.42 per barrel.